NYU-CS6313-SPRING2016/Group-15-2016-Candidates/README.md

-# Sentiment Analysis of 2016 Presidential Election Coverage
+# 2016-candidates-media
-Yeah it's mouthful, but it's neat.
+A sentiment analysis and visualization of 2016 presidential campaigns' media coverage